Blakdyak: Death

 Blakdyak was found dead inside his condominium unit in Sampaloc, Manila on November 21, 2016.
-His head was covered with a plastic bag, but the circumstances leading to his death are unclear.
+His head was covered with a plastic bag, but the precise circumstances of his death are unclear.
 The Manila Police District said there were no evidence of forced entry.
-However, some of the late singer's possessions were found scattered on the unit's floor.
-A funeral service was held the following days before his cremation on Sunday.
+However, some of the late singer's possessions were found scattered on the floor.
+He was subsequently cremated.

 Personal life

-He was married to non-showbiz wife Twinkle Estanislao-Formaran (died March 31, 2018, of heart attack), with whom he had four children - Tomie Formaran, Kent Formaran, Twijoenah Formaran, and Jam Formaran.
+He was married to Twinkle Estanislao-Formaran, who died on March 31, 2018 from a heart attack.